CakeDC/auth/Docs/Documentation/Rbac.md

     * If `expected_value` is a callable/object then it's executed and the result is casted to boolean
     * If `expected_value` is **not** a callable/object then it's simply casted to boolean
     * The `*` is checked and if found the result is inverted
     * The final boolean value is **the result of permission** checker.
 This means if it is `false` then no other permissions are checked and the user is denied access.
+And if it is `true`, you need at least an user identified, or it'll deny your access attempt.
     For this reason the `allowed` key must be placed at the end of permission since no other rules are executed after it
-* ONLY when using Rbac within the RbacMiddleware: Another special key is `bypassAuth`, if set to true will allow the request, even if there is no user data.
+* ONLY when using Rbac within the Middleware implementation: Another special key is `bypassAuth`, if set to true will allow the request, even if there is no user data.
 Note this won't work with the regular AuthComponent setup, and you'll require using `AuthComponent::allow` method to specify public actions.

 **Notes**: